sheljohn/ndArray/README.md

 There are **four possible ways** to assign the contents of a `ndArray`:

 1. `assign( const mxArray* )`: with either a Matlab input or output.
 The memory allocation corresponding to a Matlab matrix **will not  be managed** by the shared pointer.
 Note that if the `mxArray` has the wrong number of dimensions or wrong type, an exception will be raised.
-2. `assign( pointer, const unsigned*, bool )`: with a pointer `T*`, an unsigned size array and a boolean flag that specifies whether or not the corresponding memory should be managed.
+2. `assign( pointer, const index_t*, bool )`: with a pointer `T*`, a size array and a boolean flag that specifies whether or not the corresponding memory should be managed.
 If true, the default deleter `std::default_delete` will be passed to the shared pointer (this releases memory allocated using `new` **only**, do NOT use `malloc` variants).
 If false, `no_delete` will be passed instead, which will prevent from deallocating static or externally managed memory.
 3. `operator= ( const ndArray<T,N>& )`: the assignment operator copies the contents of another instance of same type and with same number of dimensions.
 Only a reference to the data is copied, not the data itself (**shallow copy**).
 The copy constructor uses this implementation, so you can safely return matrices after instanciating them inside a function without triggering a deep-copy of the underlying data (although it is always preferable to use input references in my opinion).
 4. `copy( const ndArray<U,N>& )`: this performs a **deep copy** of an array with same dimensionality and possibly different type.
 A new memory allocation is requested (and therefore managed) to store the copies if the number of elements in the current instance (`m_numel`) is different from that of the input to be copied.
 Note that deep copies are _not possible_ if the value-type `T` is const-qualified, an exception will be raised in this case.